langchain-ai/langchain-elastic/libs/elasticsearch/README.md

 When overriding the mapping and the document building, please only make additive modifications, keeping the base mapping intact.

-## Embeddings cache usage
+###  ElasticsearchEmbeddingsCache

-Store and temporary cache embeddings.
+Store and temporarily cache embeddings.

-Caching embeddings is obtained by using the [CacheBackedEmbeddings](https://python.langchain.com/docs/modules/data_connection/text_embedding/caching_embeddings), in a slightly different way than the official documentation.
+Caching embeddings is obtained by using the [CacheBackedEmbeddings](https://python.langchain.com/docs/modules/data_connection/text_embedding/caching_embeddings), it can be instantiated  directly as an argument of the `CacheBackedEmbeddings` class or using `from_bytes_store` method.

 ```python
 from elasticsearch import Elasticsearch